xUnderGame/vscode-origins-snippets/README.md

 ## Usage
 Type part of a snippet, press enter, and the snippet gets sent.
 You can also press `Ctrl`+`Space` to activate snippets.

 > Right now this extension is only covering the latest version of the Origins wiki (1.8.1).
-Some snippets might be different depending on the version you are coding your origin for.
-If you'd like to port this to another version, you can use 'generator.py' and manually edit the files.
+Some snippets might be different depending on the version you are coding your origin for, so backwards compatibility isn't guaranteed.

+>If you'd like to port this to another version, you can use 'generator.py' and manually edit the files.

 ![Demo](demo.gif)